hpe-dev-incubator/hpe-dev-portal/content/blog/host-based-volume-encryption-with-hpe-csi-driver-for-kubernetes.md

 date: 2021-06-15T15:00:55.232Z
 author: Michael Mattsson
 authorimage: /img/portrait-2020-192px.png
+tags:
+  - hpe-3par-and-primera
+  - " hpe-nimble-storage"
 ---
-Security should be on everyone's mind today and storage is of course of the outmost importance.
-In highly dynamic and agile environments where many hosts and applications share the same wire for consolidation purposes it has become important to not only secure communication between endpoints but also store data fully encrypted where only the designated reader and writer is capable of unlocking the data with a private key.
+Security is on everyone's mind today, and storage should be considered of the utmost importance.
+In highly dynamic and agile environments where many hosts and applications share the same wire for consolidation purposes, it has become important to not only secure communication between endpoints, but also store data fully encrypted where only the designated reader and writer is capable of unlocking the data through the use of a private key.

-In this blog post we'll discuss how to use the host encryption feature of the HPE CSI Driver for Kubernetes that was introduced in version 2.0.
+In this blog post, we'll discuss how to use the host encryption feature of the HPE Container Storage Interface ("CSI") Driver for Kubernetes that was introduced in version 2.0.
 This functionality is available to use with all supported backend Container Storage Providers ("CSP").

-# In-flight encryption VS data at rest encryption
+# In-flight encryption VS data-at-rest encryption

-Many of the supported HPE CSI Driver backends support encryption one way or another.
-Let's examine the different modes and understand a little bit better where host encryption comes in.
+Many of the supported HPE CSI Driver backends support encryption in one way or another.
+Let's examine the different modes to understand a little bit better where host encryption comes in.

 ## Full disk encryption

-FDE (Full Disk encryption) and SED (Self-Encrypting Drives) are two technologies available to users on certain drives that encrypts the entire drive, wether it's a SSD or HDD.
-Software may be used to manage the keys to read and write data and access is established during power on of the drive and once the drive is powered off, the decryption key or passphrase is needed to read and write content to the drive.
+FDE (Full Disk encryption) and SED (Self-Encrypting Drives) are two technologies available to users on certain storage devices that encrypts the entire drive, whether it's a SSD or HDD.
+Software may be used to manage the keys to read and write data.
+Access is established during power on of the drive, and once the drive is powered off, the decryption key, or passphrase, is needed to read and write content to the drive.
 This method will protect data if a drive is stolen or lost.
-The downside is that FDE drives are usually more expensive and key/passphrase management can be impractical.
+The downside is that FDE drives are usually more expensive and key/passphrase management can be impractical due to the key is needed close to the data it protects, unless an external key manager is being used.

 ## Storage appliance software encryption

 A more sensible approach for a storage appliance is to have a proprietary software component to allow administrators to selectively choose logical volumes to be encrypted.
 Keys can be stored on the appliance, either password protected or automatically put the keys in place at boot.
-Drives taken out of the appliance will have encrypted data on them and if concerns the whole appliance might be stolen or tampered with, an optional passphrase could be used.
+Drives taken out of the appliance will have encrypted data on them and if concerns of the whole appliance might be stolen or tampered with, an optional passphrase could be used.

 Neither FDE or appliance-based encryption secures data coming off the data fabric serving client workloads, such as iSCSI, FC or NVMe-oF.
 If a host is compromised or spoofed on the fabric, full access to the volume content is granted.
 This is better known as data-at-rest encryption.